Danjb1/open-rival/README.md

 The sound files can be extracted from *SOUNDS.DAT* using Watto's [Game Extractor](http://www.watto.org/game_extractor.html).
 These are mostly WAV files, but there are also a handful of [RIFF files](http://www.vgmpf.com/Wiki/index.php/MDS) that I have not yet figured out how to play.

+For some reason, these sounds seem to be of a worse - or at least, different - quality than those heard in-game.

 ### Music

 The music was ripped directly from the game's CD using Windows Media Player.